Getting an FHA Loan: Pros and Cons

 FHA Loan Alternatives

-If an FHA loan isn’t right for you, there are other alternatives to a conventional mortgage:
+If you’ve decided not to get an FHA loan, there are other alternatives to a conventional mortgage:

 • VA loan.
 This type of loan is backed by the Department of Veterans Affairs, and is offered to eligible service members, veterans, and their surviving spouses.

 • USDA loan.
-This type of loan is backed by the Department of Agriculture, and is offered to low- to moderate-income borrowers buying homes in rural areas.
+This type of loan is backed by the Department of Agriculture, and is offered to low- or moderate-income borrowers buying homes in rural areas.

 • State and local programs.
-Loan programs also are offered by state and local governments, and by nonprofit organizations aimed at making homeownership more attainable for low- and moderate-income families.
+Loan programs also are offered by state and local governments, and by nonprofit organizations, and are aimed at making homeownership more attainable for low- and moderate-income families.

-Here are answers to some frequently asked questions about FHA loans.
+Here are answers to some common questions about FHA loans.

 Ready for more learning?